memfault/interrupt/_posts/2021-09-07-memcpy-newlib-nano.md

 ## `memcpy` calls inserted during compilation

-One side effect of replacing `memcpy` in the entire executable is that the C compiler will often insert calls to memcpy when performing certain operations.
+One side effect of replacing `memcpy` in the entire executable is that the C compiler will often insert calls to memcpy when performing certain operations- for example, when initializing a struct.
-For example, performing a struct initialization.
 See an example here:

 [https://godbolt.org/z/ar3rPdv85](https://godbolt.org/z/ar3rPdv85)